-Bruce Forsyth, who has been knighted at Buckingham Palace, has been a fixture of British television for more than 50 years.
+Sir Bruce Forsyth, who has stepped down from presenting Strictly Come Dancing's weekly shows, has been a fixture of British television for the last 50 years.

-He spent 20 years travelling the country working seven days a week, performing in church halls, sleeping in luggage racks and waiting for his big break.'Give us a twirl'
+He spent 20 years travelling the country seven days a week, performing in church halls, sleeping in luggage racks and waiting for his big break.

-On a BBC chat show, the young Forsyth explained: "I want to be famous and buy my mum a fur coat."
+On a BBC chat show, the young entertainer explained: "I want to be famous and buy my mum a fur coat."

-But, by the time he was asked to host TV series Sunday Night at the London Palladium in 1958, he was on the verge of leaving showbusiness.
+But after making little progress, he had been on the verge of giving up on showbusiness - until he was asked to host TV series Sunday Night at the London Palladium in 1958.

-Although Forsyth was booked for two weeks he ended up staying five years, by which time he was Britain's highest-paid entertainer, earning £1,000 a week.
+He was booked for an initial two weeks and ended up staying for five years, by which time he was Britain's highest-paid entertainer, earning £1,000 a week.

-The show saw Forsyth coin the expression "nice to see you, to see you, nice" and marry TV hostess Anthea Redfern of "give us a twirl" fame in 1973.
+The show saw Sir Bruce coin the catchphrase "nice to see you, to see you, nice" and marry TV hostess Anthea Redfern of "give us a twirl" fame in 1973.
 They divorced six years later.

-In an interview last year, the star said he regretted many of his game shows - audiences tend to forget the likes of Hot Streak, You Bet! and Big Night - and admitted he would have liked to produce more programmes in the vein of his special with Sammy Davis Jr in 1980.
+In one later interview, however, the star said he regretted many of his game shows - audiences tend to forget the likes of Hot Streak, You Bet! and Big Night - and admitted he would have liked to have produced more programmes in the vein of his special with Sammy Davis Jr in 1980.

-But for fans, it is The Generation Game to which Forsyth's career remains uniquely linked.
+But for fans, it is The Generation Game to which Sir Bruce's career remains linked.

 He left the show after six years in 1977, handing over to Larry Grayson, but returned in 1990 for another four-year stint.